hstreamdb/docs/docs/en/release_notes/HStreamDB.md

 ### Other Tools

-- Add a new tool hdt[link] for deployment
+- Add a new tool [hdt](https://github.com/hstreamdb/deployment-tool) for deployment

 ## v0.9.0 [2022-07-29]